Discharge87/Marlin_for_Sapphire/README.md

 - TFT35 Screen
 - SD Card

-### Marlin bugix 2.1.x Version has a bug if you wannt to print fast and have ABL activated:
+### Marlin bugix 2.1.x Version has a bug if you want to print fast and have ABL activated:
 - The stepper starting stuttering when crossing the Meshlines.
 Also printed blobs are visible on this spots.
-- High Jerk is not the solution
+- High Jerk is not the solution in this case
 - The display menus were lagging at fast movements
 #### Version 2.1.2.1 is working fine.